 It is also important to clean a wood stove periodically to prevent the soot build up from corroding the metal on the interior of the flue, or rusting it.
 Carbon, if left unchecked, will corrode everything on a molecular level.
 To prolong the lifespan of your flue, if you use your wood stove, have it cleaned once a year and avoid costly flue replacement.

 FIREPLACE AND CHIMNEY SAFETY INSPECTION

 During your Wood Stove cleaning, we look at all aspects of your system to give you a Safety Inspection Report on the condition of your fireplace/chimney.
 Any problem areas and repair recommendations will be noted on this inspection, which is also part of your receipt.
 We check your wood stove installation to be sure that there are no hazards created by the stove from improper installation, and that clearances from combustible surfaces are maintained.
 We also check the stove’s connections to make sure that there is no visible smoke when it is running properly.
 This in turn ensures that all the smoke is being burning in the wood stove itself, so it cannot condense on the chimney.
 Wood stove-pipe is also subjected to high temperatures and will corrode over time, therefore it must be checked periodically and replaced at the first sign of corrosion beyond safe limits.
 If any repairs are necessary, we will tell you in the inspection so that you can contact a Wood Stove Installer for repair as the Oregon Construction Contractors Board has separated Chimney Contractors for performing repairs on wood stoves.

 If you just need us to come out to inspect your chimney, but it does not need a cleaning, there is still a service call charge for this.

-CALL FOR RATES AND TO SCHEDULE YOUR WOOD STOVE CLEANING TODAY
+CALL FOR A FREE TELEPHONE QUOTE AND TO SCHEDULE YOUR FIREPLACE CLEANING TODAY